NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 What is the break-in period?

-Compressed mattresses tend to adjust in feel as they fully expand and begin to relax.
-This alone can take some time.
+Mattresses time time to break in when they are brand new.
 In addition, your body will take time to adjust.
 Experts recommend giving a new mattress a few weeks for your body to truly adjust before deciding if you love or hate a new mattress.

 How long is the warranty?

-The Helix Plus mattress comes with a 15-year warranty.
+The Helix Plus mattress comes with a 10-year warranty.
 This limited warranty gives you specific legal rights, and covers all manufacturing defects.

 About Derek Hales